Marija Šerifović: 2007-2010: Eurovision Song Contest, Nisam anđeo and Anđeo

-In 2008, she released her third studio album Nisam anđeo, which circulated in 120,000 copies.
-A year later, it was followed by Anđeo, which was sold in 100,000 units.
+In 2008, she released her third studio album Nisam anđeo, which sold 120,000 copies.
+A year later, it was followed by Anđeo, which sold 100,000 copies.
 Same year, Šerifović announced a solo concert at the Belgrade Arena for 11 May 2009.
 In 2010, she participated on the second season of the reality television show Farma, which she voluntarily left after 27 days.

 2011-2020: Hrabro, standalone singles and Zvezde Granda

-Šerifović was given a documentary film, titled Ispovest (Confession), in which she reflected on her sexual orientation as well as on personal struggles, such as domestic abuse from her father.
-The movie premiered at Sava Centar in November 2013.
+Šerifović was the subject of a documentary film, titled Ispovest (Confession), in which she reflected on her sexual orientation as well as personal struggles, such as domestic abuse from her father.
+The documentary premiered at Sava Centar in November 2013.
 The following year, she also released an autobiography of the same name.
 In May 2014, Šerifović released her fifth album Hrabro.
-It was sold in 50,000 copies.
+It sold 50,000 copies.

 In September 2015, she became a judge on the singing competition Zvezde Granda.
 As a mentor on the show, she had the winning contestant for two consecutive seasons with Džejla Ramović in 2019 and Mahir Mulalić in 2021.
-Between 2015 and 2016, she released a series of three songs: "Pametna i luda", "Sama i nervozna" and "Svoja i tvoja".
+In 2015 and 2016, she released a series of three songs: "Pametna i luda", "Sama i nervozna" and "Svoja i tvoja".
 In March 2016, Šerifović held a concert at Zetra Hall, Sarajevo.
 Same month she also performed at the National Theater in Belgrade, which saw polarizing reception from the general public and indignation from actors' union.
 In December 2016, Šerifović released "Deo prošlosti" under IDJTunes.
 A year later in November, she released the single "11". Šerifović again performed to a sold-out Belgrade Arena on 25 May 2018.

-Between March and May of 2019, she embarked on a tour called Druga strana ploče, where she sang the covers of her favorite songs from other artists as well as her own hits.
+Between March and May 2019, she embarked on a tour called Druga strana ploče, where she sang the covers of her favorite songs from other artists as well as her own hits.
 It featured seven sold out shows, six of which were held at Belgrade's Sava Centar and one in SPC Vojvodina, Novi Sad.
 The second rendition of the tour began a year later.
 It was supposed to include four live shows in Sava Centar, however, the last one was eventually cancelled due to COVID-19 pandemic.
 Same year, she also released her The Best of compilation under Dallas Records.